 To this end, we introduce a novel deep learning architecture for NWP by combining multiple spatio-temporal data sources with an attention mechanism and using ConvLSTM cells as building blocks to capture spatial and temporal correlations.
 We illustrate our complete model architecture in Fig. \ref{fig:model_graph}.
 Our model selects relevant cells in multiple spatio-temporal time series to make long-term spatial predictions by preserving the long-term dependencies using attention and context matcher mechanisms.
 Thus, we introduce an encoder-decoder architecture specific for NWP.
-First, our attention-based encoder block consisting of stacked ConvLSTM units, which encode the input sequence of data to hidden states.
-In the second stage, the context-matcher mechanism matches the decoder's hidden states by summing the encoder's hidden states across all time steps to carry out the long-term dependencies by increasing the length of gradient flows.
-Each ConvLSTM unit in the decoder block, decodes the passed information from the hidden layers of the encoder.
-Output of the decoder then passes through the output convolutions to produce predictions.
+First, our attention-based encoder block consisting of stacked ConvLSTM units encodes the input sequence to hidden states.
+Then, our context matcher mechanism aligns the decoder's hidden states by summing the encoder's hidden states across all time steps.
+This process addresses long-term dependencies by extending the length of the gradient flows.
+Each ConvLSTM unit in the decoder block decodes the passed information from the hidden layers of the encoder.
+The output of the decoder is then passed through the output convolutions to produce predictions.
 Altogether, our model architecture is adept at focusing on different parts of the spatio-temporal time series and successfully capturing long-term dependencies.
-We call the architecture as \textit{Weather Model}.
+We call our architecture the Weather Model (WM).
 We demonstrate significant performance gains over benchmark deep learning models through extensive experiments on two real-life datasets from the ERA5 archive.
 Furthermore, we openly share our source code to facilitate further research and comparison.